 - Exposure time.

-What material can be used with Ethylene oxide sterilization process (EO / ETO)?
+What material can be used with EO process ?

 That sterilization process is used in the medical and pharmaceutical fields.
 The elements that use to be sterilized with Ethylene Oxide are all the materials that can’t be sterilized by traditional methods.
 In other words, all the thermo-sensitive material.